Video Encoding: The Definitive Guide [Updated for 2024]

 This recipe might transcode this video into three additional versions: one 720 pixels wide, one 480 pixels wide and one 240 pixels wide.
 You’ll also be able to maintain the original format.
 This will allow viewers to be served the optimal quality via adaptive bitrate streaming.

-You likely will have times where you want to record footage with different settings.
+You likely will have times when you want to record footage with different settings.
 You can create a second ingest recipe for this preference.
 When you want to upload videos in a different format, just select the preferred recipe and your content will be automatically transcoded into your chosen formats.

 Step 3: Upload Your Video Files